SayantanRC/src_custom_initramfs/README.md

 done

 ```
-This script checks the presence of `.ko` modules and `.xz` modules and copies them accordingly.
+This script checks the presence of `.ko` modules and `.ko.xz` modules and copies them accordingly.
 It also lists the copied modules in a file named `module_list.txt`.
 The variable `module_source_path` can refer to a custom location, just above the 'kernel' directory.
 Example, a system can have 2 linux kernels installed, say 5.11 and 5.4.
 Then the `module_source_path` can be any of the following:
 > "/lib/modules/5.4"
 > "/lib/modules/5.11"